jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 I use the term **disruptive innovation** intentionally to signal the magnitude and nature of this potentially transformative change.

 As a classic example of disruptive innovation, consider the ATMs impact on banking.
 How many of you remember “bankers hours?”
-Today, we have 24/7 access to cash through ATMs that can be found almost everywhere.
+Today, ATMs can be found almost everywhere and they provide us with 24/7 access to our cash money.

 In a similar fashion, digital therapeutics, and in particular, digital therapeutics **delivered on smartphones and made smarter still by personal sensing technologies**, are positioned to disrupt and improve mental health services.
 They will make these services more accessible, highly available, and for some, even more acceptable.